 We expect you to be quite pleased once you see what push piers can do for these problems.

 Push piers are extremely helpful for foundation stabilization.
-They are essentially hydraulic lifts for raising sinking foundations and can eliminate all but the most advanced damage caused by the sinking foundation.
+They are essentially hydraulic supports for stabilizing sinking foundations and can eliminate all but the most advanced damage caused by the sinking foundation.

 Push piers are installed onto a home’s foundation after it’s been excavated.
 The excavation is needed so that the pier’s 48-square inch bearing plate can be slid under the foundation or slab.